 The Municipal Planning Grant (MPG) program encourages and supports planning and revitalization for local municipalities in Vermont.
 Awarded annually and administered by the Department of Housing and Community Development, the MPG program works to strengthen Vermont by funding local planning initiatives that support statewide planning goals.
 Since 1998, the MPG program has provided over $11 million to 234 cities and towns across Vermont to help breathe new life into communities, plan for future growth and development, and improve the quality of life.
 See our MPG Program Overview and Case Study for more information.

-In a recent survey, 83% of local officials said this program was a critical tool to help communities realize their planning goals (see 2016 MPG Survey Results).
+In the most recent survey, nearly 99% of local officials said this program was a critical tool to help communities realize their planning goals (see 2016 MPG Survey Results).

-Applications are due Monday, October 2, 2017 at 7:00 pm.
-For information about eligibility, funding priorities, and competitive criteria please review the FY18 Program Description and visit the Application Page.
+The next round of appplications will be due in the fall 2018.
+For information about eligibility, funding priorities, and competitive criteria for the last round, please review the FY18 Program Description and visit the Application Page.